Vishwajeet0830/CricAnalysis/README.md

 Conclusion: The project aims to provide insights into the performance of IPL teams based on runs scored and wickets lost, both at the individual game level and through comparative analysis across multiple games.
 Through data visualization and analysis, the project seeks to uncover patterns and trends that may influence match outcomes in the IPL 2018 season.

+Analyzing Cricket Player Performance and Salary in the Indian Premier League (IPL)

-Overview: The project aims to analyze the relationship between cricket player performance and salary in the context of the Indian Premier League (IPL) using statistical methods.
+Overview: To analyze the relationship between cricket player performance and salary in the context of the Indian Premier League (IPL) using statistical methods.
 By examining various performance metrics and their impact on player salaries, we seek to gain insights into the factors influencing player compensation in one of the world's most prestigious cricket leagues.

 Approach:
 1. Data Acquisition and Exploration: